-- 1. Review Our PSHCE subject leader pulled together all relevant information including relevant national and local guidance. - 2.
+- 1. Review Our PSHE subject leader pulled together all relevant information including relevant national and local guidance. - 2.
 Staff consultation school teaching staff will be involved in the review of the curriculum and guidance, and given the opportunity to input into the formulation of the policy. - 3.
 Pupil consultation during PSHE lessons, pupils are asked about what they want to learn

-- 4. Parent/stakeholder consultation we will be investigating what parents want from our RSE. - 5.
+- 4. Parent/stakeholder consultation we will be investigating what parents want from our RSE this policy is shared with parents and they are welcome to put any comments and/or suggestions forward. - 5.
 Ratification once amendments are made, the policy will be shared with governors and ratified.